boku-ilen/geodot-plugin/README.md

   1. Use `brew info gdal | grep '/usr/local' | cut -d ' ' -f 1` or `which gdalinfo` to find the GDAL install location.
   1. Make a note of this path like `/usr/local/Cellar/gdal/3.2.1` and use that below for `osgeo_path=...`
 1. Initialize all git submodules: `git submodule update --init --recursive`
-1. Generate the GDNative C++ bindings:
+1. Generate the GDExtension C++ bindings:
 ```
 cd godot-cpp
 scons generate_bindings=yes target=release --jobs=$(sysctl -n hw.logicalcpu)